johangithub/AFMAN11-217v1/chp12.md

 ##### Figure 12.10.
 SOIA Approaches.

-12.11.
-Transponder Landing Systems (TLS).
+#### 12.11.{#12_11} Transponder Landing Systems (TLS).

 Transponder Landing Systems (TLS) (Figure

 12.11) are designed to provide approach guidance utilizing existing airborne ILS, localizer, glide slope, and transponder equipment.
 Ground equipment consists of a transponder interrogator, sensor arrays to detect lateral and vertical position, and ILS frequency transmitters.
-The TLS detects the aircraft‘s position by interrogating its transponder.
+The TLS detects the aircraft's position by interrogating its transponder.
 It then broadcasts ILS frequency signals to guide the aircraft along the desired approach path.
 The TLS ground equipment tracks one aircraft, based on its transponder code, and provides correction signals to course and glidepath based on the position of the tracked aircraft.
 Even though the TLS signal is received using the ILS receiver, no fixed course or glidepath is generated.
 The concept of operation is very similar to an air traffic controller providing radar vectors.
 As with radar vectors, the guidance is only valid for the intended aircraft.

 12.11.1.
 TLS ground equipment provides approach guidance for only one aircraft at a time.